 “[t]he Commission will accept the agreement subject to the condition that Ruby eliminate the provision providing Cascade the option to increase its MDQ from the agreement, within 30 days of this letter order.”

 Third-Party Capacity/Capacity Release – Commission noted that Ruby would release the acquired capacity to Cascade pursuant to the provisions of GTN’s Tariff…“This appears to contravene both Commission policy as well as Ruby’s tariff.
-If Ruby intends to acquire downstream capacity for Cascade on GTN that capacity must be made available to Cascade through Ruby’s existing tariff mechanism.”
+If Ruby intends to acquire downstream capacity for Cascade on GTN [,] that capacity must be made available to Cascade through Ruby’s existing tariff mechanism.”

-“Ruby is directed to revise section 17 of the service agreement such that any capacity purchased on GTN may be made available to Cascade”
+“Ruby is directed to revise section 17 of the service agreement such that any capacity purchased on GTN may be made available to Cascade.”

 All the parties worked collectively to determine the best way forward.
 In the end, Ruby filed a winter service tariff, the option to increase the MDQ was removed, and a non-regulated entity of Ruby acquired the GTN capacity which was ultimately awarded to Cascade.
 The terms of the GTN backhaul are described in Package 5 below.
 Please note this discounted capacity was subject to bid, but no party opted to “bid up” the offer.